miikko/DatasetAPI-Back/README.md

    ##### POST

    Saves the received dataset json to the database.
 The dataset contents should be placed inside the request body.
+Upon successful request, the server will respond with with an 201 response with the saved dataset object.

    Example body:
    ```